-Earlier this year, we decided to implement the much-hyped Google Analytics visitor-tracking and optimization tool.
-The free service offers enterprise-level statistics capabilities and provides “high-end web analytics” and works with or without Google AdWords.
-Sounds great, however the service is available through invitation only.
+Earlier this year, we decided to implement the much-hyped, visitor-tracking and website optimization tool called Google Analytics.
+Google’s free data analytics service offers enterprise-level statistics capabilities and provides “high-end web analytics” and works with or without Google AdWords.
+Sounds great, however the service currently is available through invitation or “approved” signup.
 Skeptical that we would ever hear anything, we decided to submit a request anyway.

 Several months later, after having completely forgotten about signing up for GA (Google Analytics), we received our official GA invitation and immediately began the registration process.
 The invitation included a “secret code” and required us to create a free Google account, which enables access to a variety of Google services, such as “Analytics, AdWords, Google Groups and [a] personalized Google home page.”
 After verification of the account email, we were ready to register for GA.